Visit Metelkova Ljubljana for a unique experience

-Experience a different side of Slovenia and visit the cool, eclectic and rebellious Metelkova Ljubljana.
+Experience a different side of Slovenia and visit the cool, eclectic, and rebellious Metelkova Ljubljana.

-During my trip to Ljubljana, I was introduced to one of the coolest neighbourhoods I’ve seen: Metelkova.
+During my trip to Ljubljana, I was introduced to one of the coolest neighborhoods I’ve seen: Metelkova.
 When I first saw photos of it, I didn’t find it inviting AT ALL.
 And it still isn’t.

 Errr, so why visit?